MohamedAElkhateeb/news_app/README.md

 - **❤️ Save & Read Later**
   Add your favorite articles to a saved list for later reading, with persistent storage via Firebase.

-- **🌙 Light & Dark Mode**
-  Switch between light and dark themes to suit your preference or environment.

 - **📱 Responsive UI**
   Modern and clean interface optimized for all screen sizes using `flutter_screenutil`.